Search within the page

-"Your eyes will adjust to the bright red light after a few sessions and it will even be beneficial for them, improve general vision and prevent AMD / cataracts / etc. If you are very sensitive, you should put shortwave infrared light on it. use face instead of red (as shortwave infrared is invisible and the eyes are not over-stimulated). "
+"Your eyes will adjust to the bright red light after a few sessions and it will even be beneficial to them, improve general vision and prevent AMD/cataracts/etc. If you are very sensitive, you should put short wave infrared light on the using face instead of red (since shortwave infrared is invisible and doesn't overstimulate the eyes)."

 If it's a NovoThor or MitoGen red light bed, yes, these are high quality devices!
-Probably the best on the market (these devices can cost over $ 100.000!)
+Probably the best on the market (these devices can cost over 100,000 euros!)

-Red light therapy has been proven to improve the appearance of the skin without causing known side effects.
-Red light therapy increases blood flow to the skin, which increases skin regeneration.
+Red light therapy has been proven to improve the appearance of the skin without any known side effects.
+Red light therapy increases blood flow to the skin, increasing skin regeneration.

 In addition, red light activates stem cells around the skin, which then help them multiply into new skin cells.
-In turn, many skin processes improve, such as reducing acne, inhibiting skin scarring, reducing sunburn, inhibiting stretch marks, and even helping burn burns heal.
+In turn, it improves many skin processes, such as reducing acne, inhibiting scar tissue in the skin, reducing sunburn, inhibiting stretch marks and even helping to heal burns.

-Red light therapy can also improve skin conditions such as rosacea, eczema and psoriasis.
-The skin will be tighter and smoother, wrinkles will get smaller and smaller and the collagen density of the skin will improve.
-The feeling of the skin and the complexion are also improved.
+Red light therapy can also improve skin conditions such as rosacea, eczema, and psoriasis.
+The skin will become tighter and smoother, wrinkles will become smaller and smaller and the collagen density of the skin will improve.
+The feel of the skin and skin color are also improved.

 How do you reap these amazing benefits?

 Make sure your red light bulb emits a visible red light (range 600-700 nm).
-And aim to use the device for 5-10 minutes a day (although the duration and distance from the light source depend on the output power of the light).
+And aim to use the device for 5-10 minutes a day (although the duration and distance from the light source will depend on the power output of the light).

-Studies have shown that when using a red light therapy lamp for skin benefits, you don't need as high a dosage requirement as for deeper tissue benefits.
+Studies have shown that when using a red light therapy lamp for skin benefits, you don't need as high a dosage requirement as you do for deeper tissue benefits.

 Optimal hormone functioning already starts in the brain.
-Different areas of the brain, such as the hypothalamus and pituitary gland, are involved in that process.
+Different brain regions, such as the hypothalamus and pituitary gland, are involved in that process.
 However, until recently, it was not known that thyroid function also affects the production of steroid hormones.
 Thus, improving thyroid function also improves the production of steroid hormones, such as testosterone.
 To achieve this effect, you must specifically use the red light therapy lamp on your thyroid gland.

-Remember, red light can penetrate deep into the body, increasing energy production in specific organs.
-When the right dose of red light therapy is applied to the testicles, the testosterone level can even rise up to three-fold.
+Remember that red light can penetrate deep into the body, increasing energy production in specific organs.
+When the right dose of red light therapy is applied to the testicles, testosterone levels can actually increase up to threefold.

 A few important points are:

-- In most cases, red light treatment directly on the testicles for short regular periods would increase testosterone levels over time.
+- In most cases, a red light treatment directly on the testicles for short regular periods should increase testosterone levels over time.

-- Red or infrared light from an LED source (600-950nm) can be safely applied to the testes without risk of side effects or damage, while delivering all the benefits; improved fertility, improved testosterone production, etc.
+- Red or infrared light from an LED source (600-950nm) can be safely applied to the testes with no risk of side effects or damage, while delivering all the benefits; improved fertility, improved testosterone production, etc.

 - Sunlight can also be used on the testes, but only for short periods and it is not without risks.

 Much research has been done on the treatment of red light and its benefits for oral and dental health.
-Red light therapy applied to the teeth reduces tooth hypersensitivity, reduces the harmful bacteria in the mouth, heals wounds and mouth ulcers, and increases bone remodeling after dental damage.
-This means that red light therapy can help a good dental practice, acting as a holistic method to improve all-round dental care.
+Red light therapy applied to the teeth reduces tooth hypersensitivity, reduces harmful bacteria in the mouth, heals wounds and canker sores in the mouth, and increases bone remodeling after tooth damage.
+This means that red light therapy can help a good dental practice, and works as a holistic method to improve all-round dental care.

-To use a red light therapy for oral care, the light must not only penetrate the cheeks, but also the light must reach the teeth.
+To use red light therapy for oral care, the light must not only penetrate the cheeks, but the light must also reach the teeth.
 You can just use red light therapy for a few minutes every day after brushing your teeth.

-It is important to use a strong red light panel to ensure that you get adequate light penetration through the cheek.
+It is important to use a strong red light panel to ensure you get enough light penetration through the cheek.

-The main requirement for oral light therapy is the ability of the light to penetrate the cheek tissue and then penetrate the gums, enamel and bones as well.
-Skin and surface tissue blocks 90-95% of the incident light.
+The main requirement for oral light therapy is the ability of the light to penetrate the cheek tissue, and then also to penetrate the gums, enamel and bones.
+Skin and surface tissue blocks 90-95% of incoming light.
 Stronger light sources are therefore necessary with regard to LEDs.
-Weaker lighting fixtures would only affect surface issues; unable to eliminate deeper infections, treat gums, bones and reach more difficult molars.
+Weaker light devices would only have an effect on surface issues; unable to eliminate deeper infections, treat gums, bones and reach more difficult molars.